What muscles does swimming use?

-Whether you’re just getting started with adult swimming lessons a bit later in life, or you’re taking your little ones for their first set of kids swimming lessons, you’ll probably be aware of the main swimming strokes out there.
-Breaststroke, freestyle, and butterfly are the three big swimming strokes we’re going to concentrate on today.
+Whether you’re getting started with adult swimming lessons a bit later in life, or you’re taking your little ones for their first set of kids swimming lessons, you’ll probably be aware of the main swimming strokes out there.
+Breaststroke, freestyle and butterfly are the three big swimming strokes we’re going to concentrate on today.

-Why do certain swimmers pick certain strokes to workout different parts of their body and with different intensities?
+Why do certain swimmers pick certain strokes to work out different parts of their body and with different intensities?
 What are the pros and cons of each swimming style and which areas do they target?
 And which are the easiest to pick up in your swimming lessons?

 What muscles does freestyle swimming work?